 Adults and kids are allowed to dress up in their best pirate attire on Pirate Night.
 Lots of families get completely decked out in pirate costumes or do Disney bounding inspired outfits.
 Each person in your stateroom will receive a Mickey pirate bandanna for optional use during the night’s activities.
 Elizabeth dressed up and did Pirates League while I opted for a more pirate inspired look than true costume.

-The second show features Captain Jack Sparrow and some other fun pirates sharing silly songs.
+The second show starts after second dinner seating and features Captain Jack Sparrow with some other fun pirates sharing silly songs.
+Although this show is entertaining, I think the Pirates In The Caribbean Show is better overall.

 Kids Club Open House

-I thought the kids clubs were for the kids only throughout the cruise.
+I thought the kids clubs were for kids only throughout the cruise.
 However, there are various times that the Oceaneer Club is available for family open house.
 This allows you to enter the kids club and enjoy the activities with them.

 During the open house we were able to watch Elizabeth participate in Jedi Training: Experience the Force.
 This cool interactive show has an enthusiastic Jedi wannabe who meets a real Jedi.
 I won’t ruin the show with all the details, but expect the kids to move some items around and Storm Troopers to arrive during the show.
 It was a lot fun to watch since we grownups were not allowed to participate.